A well-planned diet that avoids meat or other animal products can be a healthy way to meet your nutritional needs.

 By eating a variety of foods including fruits, vegetables, legumes, nuts and seeds, soy products, and whole grains, vegetarians can get nutrients from non–meat sources.

-Reasons for being vegetarian or vegan
+What are the reasons for being vegetarian or vegan?

 There are a wide range of reasons why people choose to adopt a vegetarian or vegan.
 These include:

 - animal welfare – no person has a right to own or exploit another animal

 - human welfare – it is better to plant food to feed people than to feed animal stock

 - environment – wasteful land use involved in producing meat (eg, 13.18kg plant protein makes 0.45kg beef)

 - health, eg, lower bowel cancer rates

 - eating disorders – a potential reason in young women